 During Christmas, our house was flooded with guests.
 Mom prepared cakes and other eateries before Christmas.

-During the Good Friday, we used to go to a Jacobite Church at the Basil School, Old Padra Road, and be there from morning till evening.
-It ended with a delicious serving of rice porridge, payar, mango pickle, and pappadam.
+During Good Friday, we used to go to a Jacobite Church at the Basil School, Old Padra Road, and be there from morning till evening.

-I remember watching Ramayana, Mahabharata, Tipu Sultan on the Doordarshan channel, Sunday mornings.
+I remember watching Ramayana, Mahabharata, and Tipu Sultan on the Doordarshan channel, on Sunday mornings.

 We had a housemaid who used to come daily for cleaning and washing.
 The vegetable sellers would pass by our house in the morning.
 We used to buy grocery items from the Gopal store.